Hotel Front Desk

 I know we outsource our cleaning of linens to a company that specializes in doing it for hotels and restaurants.
 They probably have their formula down pat as far as how much bleach and what kind of detergent they use.
 I was told by our housekeeping supervisor who manages the linen inventory that the water used by the industrial cleaning services is so hot it actually sanitizes the fabric, which is a good thing.
 Funny enough linen and how much of it is available can literally make a hotel fail to function or flourish.
 It has happened when we're super sold out that we've had to borrow from neighboring hotels!

-How do you feel about employees working remotely?Wow.
+What are the telltale signs you look to indicate someone's lying?Wow.
 Where to start.
 In no particular order of awesomeness, and not necessarily in the same room, but sometimes: 1.
 Nail scratch marks on the custom leather headboard (gross) 2.
 Marijuana nuggets, cocaine dust, bloody cotton swabs (what?!), it was like Keith Richards' trail mix 3.
 Cigarettes...in EVERYTHING!
 On (our) robes, in glasses, on tables, in beds, in showers, in toaster ovens, in chairs, etc...
 4. We did have some kids of vaguely Middle-Eastern origin who thought it was funny to throw remote controls out of the 7th story window onto the public sidewalk...until it hit our security officer in the head.
 Then it wasn't so funny to them.
 5. Broken whisky glasses on the floor over a puddle of blood...
 6. Food in all manners of decomposition and heat exhaustion.
 Use your imagination.
 7. Condoms, lots of condoms.
 8. Alcohol bottles, broken, maybe intact.
 But really?
 You're going to fill up the minibar bottles with water and I'm not going to notice?
 9. Firearms left randomly unattended until they're later awkwardly claimed?
 As far as trashing, it's usually the bloody rooms that contain all of the above.
 But the fact that the guest somehow walked away unscathed always boggles my mind!

 As Indiana Jones once said, "It's not so much the years, it's the mileage."
 Same goes for those poor toilets.
 They're just getting used constantly and by people with varying levels of plumbing common sense.
 People really don't have the same respect often for the hotel's appliances as they would their own while at home, so they're prone to flush non-flushable items.
 What you also find in a hotel that is older or has more than a few floors is that pipes may be interconnected in ways that they would never be if installed to today's standards.
 Older outfall pipes to septic tanks can be made of clay which lets tree roots grow into it and back up the tank, and you have non-copper piping too which is less reliable.